 Two new cases of COVID-19 in PEI

-Chief Public Health Officer, Dr. Heather Morrison, has announced two new cases of COVID-19 in Prince Edward Island.
+Chief Public Health Officer, Dr. Heather Morrison, has confirmed two new cases of COVID-19 in Prince Edward Island.

-Both individuals have been isolating since arriving in PEI.
-Given these individuals are residents of another province, they will not be appear in the PEI case count; they will be included in the case count in their home jurisdiction.
+These individuals are not permanent residents of PEI, therefore they will not show up in the PEI case count; they will be included in the case count in their home jurisdiction.

-Prince Edward Island currently has no further cases COVID-19 and has had 208 positive cases since the onset of the pandemic.
+Prince Edward Island has had 208 positive cases since the onset of the pandemic.

 Everyone is encouraged to follow routine prevention measures: